 Once downloaded, follow the steps below to install it on your Windows:

-- Click the Next button to start installation
+- Click the Next button to start the installation

 - Click Next